tanfwong/rfsoc_notes/_sources/ch3/metrics.md

     when the first input item enters into the pipeline to the time at which the pipeline produces the first output item.
 Iteration latency specifies a *transient* characteristic of the pipeline.
-  - ***Initiation interval (II)*** of a pipeline operation is the amount of time required to elapse between successive operations by the same station.
-Clearly, the throughput of the pipeline is determined by the IIs of the operations in the pipeline.
+  - ***Initiation interval (II)*** of a pipeline task is the amount of time required to elapse between successive operations by the same station.
+The II of the pipeline is the duration between successive output units produced by the pipeline.
+Clearly, the throughput of the pipeline is determined by its II.

    It is convenient for us to express both iteration latency and II in terms of cycles of the clock that drives a DSP kernel.